-For more information call (731) 424-3520 ext.
-434, stop by the office in the Student Union Building or email fanthony@jscc.edu.
+For more information, or to schedule an interview, call (731) 424-3520 ext.
+50434, or stop by the office in the Student Union Building.

 Records Services

 Records of each student's grades are kept on permanent file in the Records Office in the Administration Building.